ls-lint/docs/2.3/configuration/the-basics.md

 ## Global configuration

-A global configuration for your project is optional but could be the best solution.
-Imagine you want to define that **all** of your `.js`, `.ts` and `.d.ts` project files must be named in the `kebab-case` style but you want to ignore your `.git` and `node_modules` directories - this can be solved like this:
+A global configuration for your project is optional, but could be the best solution.
+Imagine you want to define that **all** of your `.js`, `.ts` and `.d.ts` project files must be named in the `kebab-case` style, but you want to ignore your `.git` and `node_modules` directories - this can be solved like this:

 <div style="color:#A2A2A2; font-size:12px;">
     .ls-lint.yml